-I actually made this Paleo lemon bars recipe for Thanksgiving dessert last year.
-Usually, I just don’t eat dessert at Thanksgiving, but sometimes I just feel left out and get tired of everyone asking me what dessert I want.
+I actually made these for Thanksgiving dessert last year.
+Usually, I just don't eat dessert at Thanksgiving, but sometimes I just feel left out and get tired of everyone asking me what dessert I want.
 So I made these because lemon bars are my absolute favorite dessert of all time.

 I love how they are tangy.
 I won't lie and say my dad even tried these, but I enjoyed them and ate them for several days after, even after they got soggy in the fridge.
 The flavor was still there.
 Now I'm planning to make them for a family BBQ we have coming up.

-I would love to know what occasion you make these Paleo lemon bars for and who you could get to eat them.
+I would love to know what occasion you make these bars for and who you could get to eat them.
 Please comment below.